Galapagos shark: Human interactions

 Inquisitive and persistent, the Galapagos shark is regarded as potentially dangerous to humans.
 However, several live-aboard boats take divers to Wolf and Darwin, the northernmost Galapagos islands, every week specifically to dive in open water with these sharks where they and the scalloped hammerheads accumulate in numbers, and only a few incidents have been reported.
 They are known to approach close to swimmers, showing interest in swim fins or hands, and are drawn in large numbers by fishing activities.
 Fitzroy (1839) observed off St. Paul's Rocks that "as soon as a fish was caught, a rush of voracious sharks was made at him, notwithstanding blows of oars and boat hooks, the ravenous monsters could not be deterred from seizing and taking away more than half the fish that were hooked".
 Limbaugh (1963) reported that at Clipperton Island "at first, the small sharks circled at a distance, but gradually they approached and became more aggressive ... various popular methods for repelling sharks proved unsuccessful".
 The situation eventually escalated to the point at which the divers had to retreat from the water.
-Excited Galapagos sharks are not easily deterred; driving one away physically only results in the shark circling back while inciting others to follow, whereas using weapons against them could trigger a feeding frenzy.
+Excited Galapagos sharks are not easily deterred; driving one away physically results only in the shark circling back while inciting others to follow, whereas using weapons against them could trigger a feeding frenzy.

 As of 2008, the Galapagos shark has been confirmed to have attacked three people: one fatal attack in the Virgin Islands; a second fatal attack in the Virgin Islands, at Magens Bay on the north shore of St. Thomas; and a third non-fatal, attack off Bermuda.
 February 2018 saw a non-fatal shark attack in the Galapagos islands that shark photographer Jeremy Stafford-Deitsch suggested may have been carried out by a Galapagos shark, but the species remains unconfirmed.

 The International Union for Conservation of Nature (IUCN) has assessed the Galapagos shark as least concern, but its low reproductive rate limits its capacity to withstand population depletion.
 There is no specific utilization data available, though this species is certainly caught by commercial fisheries operating across many parts of its range.
 The meat is said to be of excellent quality.
 While still common at areas such as Hawaii, the Galapagos shark may have been extirpated from sites around Central America and its fragmented distribution means other regional populations may also be at risk.
 The populations at the Kermadec and Galapagos Islands are protected within marine reserves.